From Features to Actions: Explainability in Traditional and Agentic AI Systems

 \textbf{Gap and Positioning.} Prior work offers strong tools for explaining static predictors (e.g., attribution, concepts, circuits), and separate lines of work surface reasoning traces for LLMs or propose benchmarks and metrics for evaluating agent performance.
-However, these strands are rarely unified (e.g., prediction vs.\ trajectory).
-Our work bridges these areas by organizing xai around a paradigm distinction (static vs.\ agentic) and empirically testing how explanations differ in their ability to diagnose failures in multi-step agents.
+Efforts to unify these through causal reasoning have been proposed~\cite{chakrabarty2025causal}, but remain largely conceptual and do not empirically evaluate explanation quality across paradigms.
+Our work bridges these areas by organizing XAI around a paradigm distinction (static vs.\ agentic) and empirically testing how explanations differ in their ability to diagnose failures in multi-step agents.